-The analyst will collect and interpret geographic information provided by geodetic surveys, aerial photos and satellite data.
-The analyst will evaluate, measure and record geospatial data using geographic information systems software and related hardware and software specific to the area of assignment.
+The analyst will collect and interpret geographic information provided by geodetic surveys, aerial photos, and satellite data.
+The analyst will evaluate, measure, and record geospatial data using geographic information systems software and related hardware and software specific to the area of assignment.
 The analyst will create or maintain GIS databases and cartographic products.
-The incumbent will perform geospatial analyses of moderate complexity and presents data in cartographic form.
+The incumbent will perform geospatial analyses of moderate complexity and present data in cartographic form.
 The analyst will monitor adherence to policies and procedures and locate and obtain existing geographic information databases.

-DCA Office of Finance - (In-Place)
+DCA Office of Finance - (In place)

-The office performs managerial and professional duties in accounting, budgeting and finance.
-The Chief Financial Officer directs and oversees all aspects of the Finance, Procurement and Accounting functions of the programs at the Department.
+The Finance Manager and support staff are responsible for managing both grants and contracts for agency services and monitoring compliance with contractual provisions.
+The office performs managerial and professional duties in accounting, budgeting, and finance.
+The Chief Financial Officer directs and oversees all aspects of the Finance, Procurement, and Accounting functions of the programs within the Department.
 This position is responsible for directing the development and establishment of policies and procedures as it pertains to finance and accounting.

-Director of Legal Services - (In-Place)
+Director of Legal Services - (In place)

-The Director of Legal Services provides legal guidance to the CDBG DR team on the development of disaster recovery plans, policies, and the implementation of activities.
+The Director of Legal Services provides legal guidance to the CDBG-MIT team on the development of disaster recovery plans, policies, and the implementation of activities.